So, this has been a blog post in the making for a while now but never got around to fully writing it up, so here goes nothing…

 That connection is hooked up to the 10Gb Link on the UDM Pro, which is listed as the primary internet link.
-Details on how this works was uploaded in this video on YouTube:
+Details on how these works were uploaded in this video on YouTube:

-In the video above, I was using OpenMPTCPRouter to connect to the internet, but its been causing some issues latey, i decided to try something else.
+In the video above, I was using OpenMPTCPRouter to connect to the internet, but it’s been causing some issues lately, I decided to try something else.

 The new setup is an Intel Nuc (i3 with 32GB RAM and 2x512GB SSDs… VERY OVERKILL for the job at hand) running Ubuntu Linux.
 It has a USB Hub with 3 USB Ports and an Ethernet port connected, giving me 2 Ethernet ports on the box in total.
 2 of the USB Ports are connected to USB 4G Modems from Huawei and the external ethernet port is directly connected to my cable modem.

 Both modems and the ethernet port are connected to the NUC with full internet connections (The Huawei boxes give up NATed IPs, but the Cable modem is a full public IP) and then Speedify takes those 3 connections and does some bonding magic.
 Speedify is a handy little VPN service that does connection bonding.
 You can use it to make sure your internet is rock solid using multiple links, make sure streams are stable, etc. It can bond Wifi Links, LTE modems, Cable Modems, DSL, etc. Anything that can connect and be bonded.
-Only issue i have with it, compaired to OpenMPTCPRouter is that you dont control the upstream server…
+The only issue I have with it, compared to OpenMPTCPRouter is that you don’t control the upstream server…

-Speedify is set in shared mode, so the internal port on the NUC is set to share the internet connect.
+Speedify is set in shared mode, so the internal port on the NUC is set to share the internet connection.
 This is hooked to the 1Gb WAN Port on the UDM Pro.
-This is set for fail over only (currently the only option on a UDM Pro) so if my AS204994 link goes down (VM reboots, VM host dies, Cable modem connection goes out, etc) i will still have a connection.
-If the cable goes out, it will use just the 4G links, but if everything is running, i get all 3 connections.
+This is set for failover only (currently the only option on a UDM Pro) so if my AS204994 link goes down (VM reboots, VM host dies, Cable modem connection goes out, etc) I will still have a connection.
+If the cable goes out, it will use just the 4G links, but if everything is running, I get all 3 connections.